TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/MenuObjects/Gmenu/Index.rst

          If the menu is forced to a certain minimum dimension, this is a list of objects in the gifbuilder-object that is removed for this last item.
-This is important to do if the menu items has elements that should only be applied if the item is actually a menu item!!
+This is important to do if the menu items has elements that should only be applied if the item is actually a menu item!

-   Default

 .. container:: table-row